gaebar/website-status-checker/README.md

 # Website Status Monitor

 Website Status Monitor is a Java program that allows you to monitor the status of a website and receive notifications when it comes back online.
-This program is specifically designed to monitor the LeetCode website, but you can modify it to monitor any other website.

 ## How to Use